ajdeve/rag-playground/README.md

 - [Ollama](https://ollama.ai/) for local LLM serving
 - [Streamlit](https://streamlit.io/) for the beautiful web interface

-## 📧 Contact

-Have questions or want to collaborate?
-- Create an issue in this repository
-- Share your experiments and results!
-- Tag me in your blog posts about RAG learning

----

 ⭐ **Star this repo if it helped you learn about RAG systems!** ⭐